tassun/will-run/README.md

 ```

 #### KnRunner
-Like moleculer-runner `KnRunner` can run with express application
+Like moleculer-runner `KnRunner` can run with express application and using `moleculer.config.js` as default broker options

 ```typescript
 import KnAPI from "will-api";